Kin Shriner Exits ‘General Hospital’ For Good: 40-Year Veteran Out As ABC Soap Celebrates Its 55th Anniversary

 — Jackie Zeman (@JackieZeman) March 31, 2018

-While Kin Shriner left the General Hospital fold a few time over the years—even exiting at the height of his character’s popularity in the early 1980s— the show always welcomed him back.
+While Kin Shriner left the General Hospital fold a few times over the years—even exiting at the height of his character’s popularity in the early 1980s— the show always welcomed him back.
 Shriner logged over 500 episodes of General Hospital over his long reign on the show, according to IMDB, and it didn’t seem as though he had any plans to leave.
 As he celebrated 40 years with the show last year, Shriner told TV Insider he would gladly play Scott Baldwin for another 40 years if he could.

-“I’m not happy with just 40 years,” Kin told TV Insider.
 “I want 40 more!
 But every time there’s a new writer or producer regime at GH, I have to start over and sell ’em on Scotty.
 My first job as a kid in Texas was going house to house as a Fuller Brush man.
 And now here I am—all these years later—still trying to stick my foot in the door so they can’t get rid of me!”

 Shriner also reminisced about all of the fun he has had playing Scotty, recalling that his character even had his ear bitten off by Anthony Geary’s Luke Spencer at one point.